-Project level data are also available through the CSIS Reconnecting Asia project, but they are very difficult to aggregate for an overall perspective.
-Kohli and Zucker (2019) note that these are "tentative conclusions, which are subject to refinement (or even corrections) as our work moves forward."
+9. Project level data are also available through the CSIS Reconnecting Asia project, but they are very difficult to aggregate for an overall perspective.

 With this as background, we now turn to a review of the recent economic developments in the CASC region and a brief overview of the BRI to date in the region, before turning to a more detailed analysis of specific issues.